José Ignacio Paua

-José Ignacio Paua (Lâu Hng-hū (劉亨賻); 29 April 1872 – 24 May 1926) was a Chinese-Filipino general who joined the Katipunan, a secret society that spearheaded the 1896 Philippine Revolution against the Spanish Empire.
+José Ignacio Paua (劉亨賻; 29 April 1872 – 24 May 1926) was a Chinese-Filipino general who joined the Katipunan, a secret society that spearheaded the 1896 Philippine Revolution against the Spanish Empire.
 He later served in the Philippine Republican Army under General Emilio Aguinaldo, the first Philippine president.

 Biography

 José Ignacio Paua was born to Chinese parents in Nan'an, Quanzhou, Southern Fujian, Qing China on April 29, 1872.
 And in 1890, he went to the Philippines with his uncle to seek his fortune and became a blacksmith's apprentice in Binondo, Manila.